 Naidoo was one of the speakers on the first day of the training of more than 900 climate leaders of all ages and cultures from 67 countries, speaking 70 different languages, which I was honoured to attend.
 People who are tired of waiting for government to take right actions – students, academics, business people and civil servants who have made the commitment to be drivers of change.

-The event was organised by the Climate Reality Project and in South Africa by Food and Trees for Africa.
+The event was organised by The Climate Reality Project and Food and Trees for Africa.